Pottersville, Missouri

-Pottersville is an unincorporated community in Howell County, Missouri, United States.
+Pottersville is an unincorporated hamlet in Howell County, Missouri, United States.
 It is located approximately ten miles west of West Plains.
+Besides a few homes, only a post office and fire station are located there.
 The ZIP Code for Pottersville is 65790.

-A post office called Pottersville has been in operation since 1860.
+The post office at Pottersville has been in operation since 1860.
 The community was named after Joel M. Potter, the original owner of the site.